mbaraa/mbaraa.com/files/blogs/setting-up-go-templ-with-tailwind-htmx-docker.md

 Before we do anything related to [Tailwind CSS](https://tailwindcss.com), we need to setup a layout component, so that we look fancy like the other frontend devs.

-So the reason why we need the layout component, to hold the links imports such as HTMX and Tailwind's stylesheet.
+So the reason why we need the layout component, is to hold the links imports such as HTMX and Tailwind's stylesheet and so they're not duplicated in each page.

 Under `components` Create the files `layout.templ` and `index.templ`